-Fig. 5 – Down-core compositions of unbleached and bleached (48 h) Nps tests analysed by IEC, showing a relatively stable composition of both the whole and intra-crystalline fractions of amino acids.
+Fig. 7 – Down-core compositions of unbleached and bleached (48 h) Nps tests analysed by IEC, showing a relatively stable composition of both the whole and intra-crystalline fractions of amino acids.
 Due to poor separation of Ser from Thr using IEC, these amino acids are reported together.
 (For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)
 3.2.2.
 Trends in racemisation

-As determined by IEC, the A/I value of Nps increases with age, with the rate of racemisation slowing over time in both bleached and unbleached samples (Fig. 6).
-Due to the change in sedimentation rate at ~ 30 ka in the cores, plots of D/L against age and depth are included to show more clearly the trends in racemisation during the younger section of the core (Fig. 6a, 7a).
-In the first ~ 60 ka (1550 cm) of the core, the extent of racemisation for bleached and unbleached material are similar, with bleached material having a slightly higher degree of racemisation.
-Older than ~60 ka, the levels of racemisation are lower for unbleached material than bleached material.
-This may be due to the loss of free amino acids from the unbleached material, effectively “suppressing” the rate of racemisation (see section 3.1.3).
+As determined by IEC, the A/I value of Nps increases with age, with the rate of racemisation slowing over time in both bleached and unbleached samples (Fig. 8).
+Due to the change in sedimentation rate at ~ 30 ka in the cores (see Fig. 2), plots of D/L against age and depth are included to show more clearly the trends in racemisation during the younger section of the core (Fig. 8, 9, 10).
+In the first ~ 60 ka (1550 cm) of the core, the extent of racemisation for bleached and unbleached Nps are similar, with bleached Nps having a slightly higher degree of racemisation (Fig. 10, presented separately for clarity).
+Older than ~60 ka, the levels of racemisation are lower for unbleached Nps than bleached Nps.
+This may be due to the loss of free amino acids from the unbleached biomineral, effectively “suppressing” the rate of racemisation (see section 3.1.3).